Temp Tag 101: Temporary License Plates Explained — What Drivers Should Know

 • Valid driver’s license

-• Inspection or emissions documentation, if required
+• Inspection or emissions documentation (if required)

-• Proof of residency (in some states)
+• Proof of residency in some states

-Who Issues Temporary License Plates?
+Who Issues Temporary Tags?

-Temporary plates can be issued by:
+Temporary license plates are typically issued by:

 A red convertible sports car speeds along a highway with its top down, captured in motion against a blurred, dry hillside backdrop.